-- 48. Your access to telephone or video-conferencing facilities is to enable you to carry out your work.
+- 2.59 Your access to telephone or video-conferencing facilities is to enable you to carry out your work.
 You may make personal calls but these should be short, infrequent, and within the UK.
-You must reimburse the organisation for costs incurred in personal use.
-Overseas calls are not allowed except for work related purposes. - 49.
-You may be supplied a mobility device for work-related purposes.
-All mobility devices and personal mobile phones should be switched onto silent/vibrate mode when on open working floors. - 50.
-You must not share your personally issued device with anyone else, even internal colleagues.
+You may be asked to reimburse the organisation for costs incurred in personal use.
+Overseas calls are not allowed except for work related purposes. - 2.60 You may be supplied with a mobility device for work-related purposes.
+All mobility devices and personal mobile phones should be switched onto silent/vibrate mode when on open working floors. - 2.61 You must not share your personally issued device with anyone else, even internal colleagues.
 Where pool devices have been provided, these devices will be shared only between named, designated users of the team who have also signed this agreement.
-Users are responsible for their own device (or the pool device) and all actions carried out upon it. - 51.
-Users should avoid opening any attachments which are unexpected or from unsolicited sources. - 52.
-Some of the settings on your device have been configured by your system administrator to help keep the information on it secure.
-Changing or circumventing these settings could put information at risk. - 53.
-If using a device overseas, you must consult with Information Security at least 7 days before travel.
+Users are responsible for their own device (or the pool device) and all actions carried out upon it. - 2.62 Users should avoid opening any attachments which are unexpected or from unsolicited sources. - 2.63 Some of the settings on your device have been configured by your system administrator to help keep the information on it secure.
+Changing or circumventing these settings could put information at risk.

+- 2.64 If using a device overseas, you must consult with Information Security at least 7 days before travel.
 You must take extra care to ensure that they cannot be overlooked and take all possible precautions to prevent their device being stolen.
-There are several legal issues surrounding the overseas carriage and use of cryptographic items that must be considered in addition to any specific handling procedures based on the perceived threat. - 54.
-You must not use any personal devices to share confidential or sensitive information about individuals.
-This includes using personal mobile phones to take photos for media purposes. - 55.
-Examples of misuse of mobile technology include: - private or freelance business - gambling - pornography - chat lines - conducting political activity - sending, forwarding or replying to offensive or obscene text or other messages or attachments - passing on confidential information about us or any of our work, or any other information which could bring us into disrepute or could amount to a security breach - making potentially libellous or untrue malicious statements; and - making or sending hostile, harassing or bullying calls or message
+There are several legal issues surrounding the overseas carriage and use of cryptographic items that must be considered in addition to any specific handling procedures based on the perceived threat. - 2.65 You must not use any personal devices to share confidential or sensitive information about individuals.
+This includes using personal mobile phones to take photos for media purposes. - 2.66 Examples of misuse of mobile technology include: - private or freelance business - gambling - pornography - chat lines - conducting political activity - sending, forwarding or replying to offensive or obscene text or other messages or attachments - passing on confidential information about us or any of our work, or any other information which could bring us into disrepute or could amount to a security breach - making potentially libellous or untrue malicious statements; and - making or sending hostile, harassing or bullying calls or message